adonisjs/v6-docs/content/docs/basics/vite.md

 <dd>

-The path to the Vite's build output directory.
-You must also update this backend config if you change the default value inside the `vite.config.js` file.
+It contains the path to the Vite's build output directory.
+You must also update this backend config if you change the default value inside the `vite.config.ts` file.

 </dd>